Rayaan-khan428/leetr-2.0/README.md

 ## Project Structure

-- `/app` - Next.js 13+ app directory containing page components
+- `/app` - Next.js directory containing page components
+-  every file is called page.tsx. you specify its path by naming the folder it is in. for instance the folder login contains page.tsx which has the code for the login page
 - `/components` - Reusable UI components
 - `/public` - Static assets including images
 - `/styles` - Global styles and CSS modules